 We continue to invest in new technology and intellectual property to enhance the products and services we offer to penetrate new markets and increase our client base.
 The development of new technology and intellectual property is subject to a number of risks including customer acceptance, intellectual property infringement, obsolescence, increased expenditures for research and development and privacy and ethical considerations.
 The success of new product and service introductions depends on a number of factors, including timely and effective development and market acceptance, and can be negatively impacted by various factors such as quality issues, the risk of exposure or misuse of confidential client information or other deficiencies and the risk that our competitors beat us to market with similar or more highly regarded products and services.
-The development and on our information, financial, marketing, administrative and operational systems, processes and controls.
-There can be no assurance that we will successfully develop new technology and intellectual property also exposes us to the risk of potential misappropriation of or failure to otherwise protect our intellectual property.
-Furthermore, as we develop new technology intended to allow us to derive greater insights from our data or data entrusted to us by clients, there is a risk that such technology may not be designed or operate to products and services and services are heat well our competitive pressures, or other external factors.
-If our operation and results of operations, are used to us by clients, there is a risk that such technology and intellectual property also or products and services are not successfully implemented or received by our clients, our business, financial condition and results of operations, as well as our products and services are not successfully implemented or received by our clients, our business, financial condition and results of operations, as well as our products and services are not successfully implemented or received b
+The development and introduction of new products and services may prove disruptive to our operations by placing additional demands on our employees and management team and on our information, financial, marketing, administrative and operational systems, processes and controls.
+There can be no assurance that we will successfully develop new technology and intellectual property and effectively manage future introductions and transitions of products and services.
+The development and management of intellectual property also exposes us to the risk of potential misappropriation of or failure to otherwise protect our intellectual property.
+Furthermore, as we develop new technology intended to allow us to derive greater insights from our data or data entrusted to us by clients, there is a risk that such technology may not be designed or operate to produce the types or quality of results that will enable us to succeed as the market for our products and services continues to evolve, and a risk that our new products and services will not find market acceptance due to changes in clients' needs, technology, competitive pressures, or other external factors.
+If our new products and services are not successfully implemented or received by our clients, our business, financial condition and results of operations, as well as our professional reputation, could be adversely affected.